Homework 1: Language models (58 points)#

 dict_keys(['train', 'validation', 'test'])

-Note that the test split does not have ground truth answer labels.
-Therefore, we will use the validation split as our test split.
+Note that the test split provided with the dataset does not have ground truth answer labels.
+Therefore, we will only use the validation split to asssess the performance of our model.

 # load tokenizer